Which of these two buttons is more appealing to you?

 Don’t let your student loan success slip away!

 Hold on to your student loan success!

 I thought that the ominous warning about danger might be a stronger appeal, but it wasn’t.
 We got a significantly higher open rate for the second subject line.

-Our team has also been testing the emotional tenor of our messaging.
-Our original messages had aimed to provide plain, clear facts about student loan payment plans, in accordance with our brand goal of being reliable and trustworthy.
+Our team went on to test the emotional tenor of more of our messaging.
+Our original intent had been to provide plain, clear facts about student loan payment plans, in accordance with our brand goal of being reliable and trustworthy.
 However, a just-the-facts approach wasn’t driving satisfactory engagement numbers.
-By highlighting the psychological benefit of not having to worry about payments, we have increased clickthrough rates on our messages, and encouraged more student loan borrowers to investigate and sign up for affordable payment plans.
+By highlighting the psychological benefit of not having to worry about payments, we increased clickthrough rates on our messages, and encouraged more student loan borrowers to investigate and sign up for affordable payment plans.